nrfconnect/ncs-zigbee/samples/light_switch/README.rst

    .. group-tab:: nRF54 DKs

       Button 2:
-          When you are building the sample with the Matter extension and press the button during normal operation (after boot), it starts Touchlink commissioning as initiator.
+          When you are building the sample with the Matter extension, a short press during normal operation (after boot) starts Touchlink commissioning as initiator.
           See :ref:`zigbee_light_switch_sample_touchlink`.

 Matter extension protocol switch assignments